 • Furnace filter: $10-$30

-3. Furnace Won’t Blow Hot Air
+3. My Furnace Blows Cold Air

-4. Furnace Won’t Turn Off
+4. The Furnace Isn’t Shutting Off

-If this isn’t the case, ensure your thermostat is set correctly and running properly.
+If this isn’t the case, ensure your thermostat is set correctly and working properly.
 If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is on all the time.

 Estimated Repair Cost

-These costs are estimates, so it’s necessary to note yours may vary based on your furnace’s brand and model.
+These costs are estimates, so it’s important to note yours may vary based on your furnace’s brand and model.

 • New blower motor: $250–$800